Penny167/myFlix-client/README.md

 ## Installation and set up

-UPDATE THIS SECTION ONCE DEPLOYMENT COMPLETED
+This project requires npm in order to install package dependencies. npm is installed automatically when installing node.js.
+The relevant documentation can be found [here](https://nodejs.org/en/).

-To install myFlix-client run:
+Once npm is installed, install myFlix-client by running:
 ```
 npm install
 ```

-To launch myFlix-client locally run:
+To launch myFlix-client run:
 ```
 parcel src/index.html
 ```
+This will build a local version of myFlix viewable in the browser.

 ## Author
 Github: [@penny167](https://github.com/Penny167)